 This is one spot where the 2004 tsunami beckons.
 Literally translating to Supreme Field of Pearls, this Negombo attraction is a wetland perched southerly on the city’s lagoon.
 A creation of the Portuguese, this canal was previously the ground of a very rich lands reaping rice.
 Today, the marsh and wetlands are home to some beautiful species of birds including kingfishers, herons, cormorants and many more.
 There are guided boat rides available here, for further information.
 The place has a very relaxing vibe.

-Muthurajawela Marsh Information
+Muthurajawela Marsh Travel Tips

 - There are some crocodiles too.

 Love this?
 Explore the entire list of places to visit in Negombo before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Negombo and book an accommodation of your choice.

 42.81% of people who visit Negombo include Muthurajawela Marsh in their plan